AASLH Staff Directory

 John Marks joined AASLH in 2017 and currently serves as the Director of the AASLH Public History Research Lab and the Senior Manager, Strategic Initiatives.
 As Director of the Research Lab, he leads AASLH’s field-wide research initiatives about the public history community and the role of history in American life.
-He also manages several other partnerships, initiatives, and special projects, including leading field-wide planning for the 250th anniversary of the United States and management of the History Leadership Institute.
-John is a historian of race and slavery in the United States and Atlantic World and holds a PhD in history from Rice University and a BA from Lynchburg College.
+He also manages several other partnerships, initiatives, and special projects, including leading field-wide planning for the 250th anniversary of the United States and supporting internal survey and data efforts.
+John is a historian of race and slavery in the United States and Atlantic World and holds a Ph.D. in history from Rice University and a BA from Lynchburg College.
 He is a native of New Jersey.

 John Garrison Marks